 When choosing what type of baking dish to use, I’d suggest using ceramic.
 Ceramic baking dishes promote slow, even cooking which is ideal for this recipe.
 For this recipe, I used and 8×8-inch baking dish.
 An 8×8 dish will give you softer, taller stuffing servings.
 Just be sure to gently press the stuffing into this dish so that it’s nice and snug.

 If you only have a 9×13-inch baking dish, you will want to add a touch more chicken broth to make sure the stuffing doesn’t dry out.
 The same applies if you’re using store bought bread cubes.
 Store bought bread cubes tend to be more dense and dry than homemade.

 If you decide to let your bread cubes dry out naturally.
 Meaning that you cut them and let them sit on the kitchen counter for a few days, then you will need to add a little more chicken broth to this version as well.
 However, if you dry them out in the oven, as directed below, then you are all set.

-This recipe makes 6 very generous servings of stuffing.
+You want the breadcrumbs to be wet but not soggy.
+This recipe makes 6-8 servings of stuffing.
 Please see below for nutritional information.

 Types of Stuffing Recipes

 There are a variety of stuffing recipes available.
 However my favorite, by far, is this classic stuffing recipe.
 However, if you’re feeling adventurous, try adding a few ingredients to make this stuffing your own.
 Ground sausage, diced apples or even dried cranberries would be fun additions.

 You can make this stuffing ahead of time and store it covered in the refrigerator for up to 24-48 hours.
 Simply reheat it in the oven when you’re ready to enjoy it.
 Any leftovers can be stored covered in the refrigerator for three to four days.